ibm-cloud-docs/cloud-databases/hosting-models.md

 {: #hosting-models-iso-compute-provisioning-tf}
 {: terraform}

-To provision an instance through Isolated Compute, use a command like:
+To provision an instance through Isolated Compute, use the following command:

 ```terraform
 data "ibm_resource_group" "group" {